 Pinckney real estate is some of the most expensive in Michigan, although Pinckney house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Pinckney isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pinckney are a mix of both white- and blue-collar jobs.
-Overall, Pinckney is a village of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Pinckney who work in sales jobs (16.30%), office and administrative support (11.85%), and management occupations (9.28%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pinckney is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pinckney is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Pinckney who work in management occupations (12.22%), office and administrative support (11.99%), and sales jobs (10.88%).

-The per capita income in Pinckney in 2010 was $24,446, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $97,784 for a family of four.
+The per capita income in Pinckney in 2018 was $32,748, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $130,992 for a family of four.
 However, Pinckney contains both very wealthy and poor people as well.

 The people who call Pinckney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pinckney residents report their race to be White, followed by Asian.
-Important ancestries of people in Pinckney include Irish, Polish, English, and French .
+Important ancestries of people in Pinckney include German, Irish, English, Polish, and Italian.

 The most common language spoken in Pinckney is English.
-Other important languages spoken here include French and Greek.
+Other important languages spoken here include Polish and Italian.